franklongford/PyFibre/README.md

-# ImageCol
+# PyFibre
-Image analysis library for collagen fibres
+Python image analysis library for fibrous tissue

+Can be run either in a terminal or GUI

 Parameters